kelvinlegacy/mission23_wiki/#StudentWatch-at-Georgia-Tech.md

 * Do not let them access any video recordings or camera systems.
 Pull them off the Internet.

 ### Buzz Card Office
 * Do not issue a Buzz Card for Kelvin Eugene Williams.
+He’s an alumni (from 2013, ATDC).
 That’s Micah’s government name and the government has lookalikes and his ID.

 ## Things Micah Sees
 ![IMG_0830](https://github.com/Mission23/MCBCMassacre/assets/140252803/621cbae7-aedc-4245-adda-81c34e229fcd)